SOP - Setting the GLP Options

-To set Clarity to the regulated environment basic conditions, perform the following steps:
+To configure Clarity for basis regulated environment conditions, follow these steps:

 Note:

-If the station is already set to the user account mode, only the user with Administrator access rights can open the GLP Options dialog.
+If the station has already User Accounts set up, only the user with Administrator access rights can open the GLP Options dialog.

-• Open the Clarity station.
+- Open Clarity.
 In the main Clarity window, use the System – GLP Options... command to enter the GLP Options dialog.

 GLP Options

-• To prevent any manual changes in the response in the Calibration window use the Disallow calibration response change checkbox.
-The manual change is marked in the Calibration Audit Trail, but it breaks the link between the calibration standard and the calibration itself and is not recognizable in the chromatogram linked to the calibration file.
+- To prevent any manual edits of response values in the Calibration window, check the Disallow calibration response change checkbox.
+Although manual changes are recorded in the Calibration Audit Trail, they break the link between the calibration standard and the calibration itself and can affect the results of chromatograms linked to that calibration file.

-• To prevent user deletion and renaming in the User Accounts dialog, check the Disallow user deletion and renaming checkbox.
-This function ensures traceability, and integrity of user accounts.
+- To prevent users from being deleted or renamed in the User Accounts dialog, check the Disallow user deletion and renaming checkbox.
+This option ensures traceability and maintains integrity of user accounts.

-• To set Clarity to prompt users to fill in the reason for a change, check the Ask for reason of file change checkbox.
-When saving or modifying a chromatogram, method, sequence, calibration or GPC calibration file or another Clarity settings such as (System Configuration or User Accounts), the Reason for Chromatogram (Method, Sequence, ...)
-Change dialog will appear.
-The user can fill in the reason for the change.
+- To require users to provide a reason for file changes, check the Ask for reason of file change checkbox.
+When saving or modifying a chromatogram, method, sequence, calibration or GPC calibration file or other Clarity settings (such as System Configuration or User Accounts), the Reason for Chromatogram (Method, Sequence, ...)
+Change dialog will appear, allowing the user to enter an explanation for the modification.

 Reason for Chromatogram Change